APACTestDrive/CloudNative_AppDev/100-PREPARElab.md

 During this part of the lab, you will take on the **DevOps Engineer Persona**.
 You will provision the required cloud services for Developer Cloud Service to build and deploy to a WebLogic Server cluster in Java Cloud Service and work with Oracle Cloud Platform tools.
 You must have access to a:

-- GitHub account
+- Oracle Public Cloud Service Account
+- Java Cloud Service (JCS)
+- Database Cloud Service (DBCS) or Autonomous Transaction Processing (ATP)
+- Developer Cloud Service (DevcS)
+- Compute Classic Cloud Service
-- Oracle Public Cloud Service account including Java, Developer, Database and Storage Classic Cloud Service
+- Storage Classic Cloud Service

-The current release of the application no longer requires a database for storing customer data.
-Customer data is now stored in a ACCS cache and is automatically populated upon the start up of the RewardService ACCS instance.
+An Oracle Database Cloud Service or ATP is required by Java Cloud Service for storing its configurations and to host the Oracle Fusion Middleware component schemas used by Oracle Java Required Files (JRF).

+Customer data can be stored in the same DBCS or ATP instance.
+However, for this lab, the customer data is already populated in a separate ATP instance.
 This is to keep the lab duration short and to avoid the laborious effort in uploading the data to a database.
-However, a database would be required as a persistent storage in real case scenario.

-However, an Oracle Database Cloud Service is still required by Java Cloud Service to host the Oracle Fusion Middleware component schemas used by Oracle Java Required Files (JRF).
+This customer database will be shared by all attendees.

 ## About This Exercise

 In this exercise, we will:
-- Create and configure a Database Cloud Service (DBCS) instance to hold the JCS (WebLogic) configuration (Optional)
+- Create and configure a DBCS or ATP instance to hold the JCS (WebLogic) configuration (Optional)
-- Create and configure a Java Cloud Service (JCS) (WebLogic) instance to host the JET UI frontend
+- Create and configure a JCS (WebLogic) instance to host the JET UI frontend
-- Create and configure a Developer Cloud Service (DevCS) Build VM to build our application
+- Create and configure a Developer Cloud Service (DevCS) Build VM to build yo application

-## Provision a Database Cloud Service (DBCS) Instance
+## Provision a Database Cloud Service (DBCS) or Autonomous Transaction Processing Instance (ATP)

-This step is optional.
+**This step is Optional**

+**You will be advised by you instructor**

 Due to the time it takes to provision an instance, the instructor may have already created one for you.
-It also make sense that a single DBCS instance is shared by all lab participants, hence there is no need to create separate instances.
+It also make sense that a single DBCS/ATP instance should be shared by all lab participants, hence there is no need to create separate instances.
 The following steps are for your reference and you may dive into an existing instance to explore its configuration and administration tools.

 ### **STEP 1**: Sign Into The Oracle Cloud Service Account